To Apply to the Composition program, incoming first-year students must:

 - software/technology (Ableton, Max/MSP, Logic, Pro Tools, etc.)

-If you have any questions or concerns about the portfolio requirement, or you are interested in learning more about the composition program, please don’t hesitate to contact Dr. Sam Richards.
+If you have any questions or concerns about the portfolio requirement, or you are interested in learning more about the composition program, please don’t hesitate to contact Dr. Eric Alexander.

-If you have any questions about the structure and content of the undergraduate composition degree program please contact Dr. Sam Richards.
+If you have any questions about the structure and content of the undergraduate composition degree program please contact Dr. Eric Alexander.